masher1/SocialMediaMining/README.md

 # Social Media & Data Mining Mining
-This repository contains the code I created in the Social Media Mining course
+This repository contains the code I created in the Social Media and Data Mining Course

 ## How to install and run
 1. Download/Clone repository